Integer superharmonic matrices on the $F$-lattice: Hyperbola recursion

 \subsection{Matrix and lattice parameterization}

 Recall the map $M:S_2 \to \R^3$

 and the hyperbola matrices in the statement of Theorem \ref{theorem:hyperbola}, $M(t, 1-t, -\sqrt{t^2 + (1-t)^2})$.
-By solving for the intersection point of rank 1 perturbations of two adjacent cones and then subtracting a harmonic matrix, we can label $(t,c) \in \Q \cap \mathcal{H}$ by
+By solving for the intersection point of rank 1 perturbations of two adjacent cones and then subtracting a matrix corresponding to the quadratic growth of a harmonic polynomial, we can label $(t,c) \in \Q^2 \cap \mathcal{H}$ by

 which has corresponding matrix

 where $T(n,d) := (d^2 + 2 d n - n^2)$.
 Another computation shows that $(n,d) \to(d-n,n+d)$ is a rotation of $S_2$ by: $(a,b) \to (b,a)$.
 We return to these rotations in Section \ref{subsec:rotation} once we have defined the rational recursion.